 Preventing Harm, Promoting Justice: A critique

-In addition to this we have been told that EVERYONE who is homosexual is comfortable being homosexual but again, is this really the case?
-Could it be that some are actually DISTRESSED by UNWANTED same sex attraction and want help in getting rid of them?
-Well, the facts are that such people DO exist and they have exercised the same rights as all of us have when we are confronted with unwanted emotions: they have sought help.
+But could it be that some people are actually distressed by unwanted same-sex attraction or gender confusion and want help in getting rid of them?
+Well, the facts are that such people do exist and they have exercised the same rights as all of us have when we are confronted with unwanted emotions: they have sought help.
 The practices and techniques used have come to be loosely referred to as ‘conversion therapy’

 Flawed Design for comprehensive inquiry into the issue.